jakegodsall/flashcard-generator/README.md

 ## Future Plans
 As the Flashcard Generator Core continues to evolve, several exciting enhancements and new features are planned to improve its functionality and expand its capabilities.

+- Functionality for applying the options to flashcard generation (stress, tenses, genders).
 - Output service for directly generating output compatible with the Anki spaced-repetition flashcard application.

 ## Contributing